 MEET THE PROJECT TEAM

 Dr Christiania Whitehead (FNRS research fellow)

-Hazel Blair (doctoral student)
+Hazel Blair (doctoral researcher)

 - an international conference in spring 2019, leading to an edited volume of selected papers

 - an online database mapping the various cults and cataloguing their main textual and material productions

 The project team will publicise its ongoing research over the next three years through conference and workshop presentations, and via regular blog posts on this website.